Elia-Nikolaou/Elia-Nikolaou.github.io/_pages/about.md

 I am a **first-year PhD candidate** at the [University of Edinburgh](https://www.ed.ac.uk/), pursuing research in [Cyber Security, Privacy and Trust](https://cyber.ed.ac.uk/) under the supervision of [David Aspinall](https://homepages.inf.ed.ac.uk/da/).
 Before that, I completed my MSc in Information Security at [UCL](https://www.ucl.ac.uk/) and I finished my final project under the supervision of [Philipp Jovanovic](https://profiles.ucl.ac.uk/75518-philipp-jovanovic).

-My research interests lie in **Formal Methods for Security, Privacy, and the intersection with Safety**, as well as malware analysis and the theoretical foundations of security.
+My research interests lie in **Formal Methods for Security, Privacy, and the intersection with Safety**.
+I am also interested in malware analysis and the theoretical foundations of security.
 Additionally, I have a keen interest in **Human-Computer Interaction** and its role in digital systems.

 <span style="color:gray">Hobbies:</span>
 -------